UPDATED BY

 The scholarship yields an average yearly award of $2,000.
 The Pittsburgh Foundation encourages recipients to reapply for the scholarship.

-SWE’s scholarship application is open to women and applicants who identify as women and are undergraduate or community college students planning to study engineering, technology or computing at an ABET-accredited program in the upcoming academic year.
+The Society of Women Engineers (SWE) scholarships page connects students to more than 300 individual scholarships.
+SWE’s scholarship application is open to women and applicants who identify as women and are undergraduate or community college students planning to study engineering, engineering technology or related fields at an ABET-accredited program in the upcoming academic year.
 Masters and PhD candidates face similar requirements.

 “The academic preparation comes across through the transcript and resume, while activities and work experiences are inputs from the applicant.
 The interest in engineering should be apparent through the personal statement.
 The letters of recommendation generally supplement all categories,” said the SWE spokesperson.